flanksource/docs/mission-control/docs/guide/config-db/concepts/transform.md

 When you encounter a diff change, unlike an event-based change, it can sometimes appear unclear.
 The summary of the change may not immediately indicate its purpose.
 For example, the change 'status.images' might not be self-explanatory.
 To clarify this, you can assign types to these diff changes using mapping.

+See [Change Mapping Schema](/docs/reference/config-db/transformation#change-mapping) for the full schema.

 ```yaml title="kubernetes-scraper.yaml"
 apiVersion: configs.flanksource.com/v1
 kind: ScrapeConfig